pagkly/Zed/Investopedia3/What the Net Asset Value per Share Means for ETFs and Mutual Funds.md

 ## The Difference Between NAVPS and Market Price

-For a mutual fund, the NAVPS is the price at which shares are bought and sold at the end of each trading day.
-[Exchange-traded funds](https://www.investopedia.com/terms/e/etf.asp) (ETFs) and [closed-end funds](https://www.investopedia.com/terms/c/closed-endinvestment.asp) are different in that they trade as stocks throughout the trading day.
+For a mutual fund, the NAVPS is the price at which shares are bought and sold at the end of each trading day. [[Exchange-traded funds]](https://www.investopedia.com/terms/e/etf.asp) (ETFs) and [[closed-end funds]](https://www.investopedia.com/terms/c/closed-endinvestment.asp) are different in that they trade as stocks throughout the trading day.
 Because these types of funds are subject to market forces, their NAVPS at any given time may diverge from the actual buying and selling prices of the funds.

 The NAVPS for ETFs and closed-end funds are calculated at the end of the trading day for reporting purposes but are updated many times per minute in real time throughout the trading day.

 ## Limitations of Using Net Asset Value Per Share – NAVPS

 In the context of corporate financial statements of publicly traded companies, the NAVPS or book value per share is usually below the market price per share.
-The [historical cost](https://www.investopedia.com/terms/h/historical-cost.asp) accounting principle, which tends to understate certain asset values, and the supply and demand forces of the marketplace generally push stock prices above book value per share valuations.
+The [[historical cost]](https://www.investopedia.com/terms/h/historical-cost.asp) accounting principle, which tends to understate certain asset values, and the supply and demand forces of the marketplace generally push stock prices above book value per share valuations.

 ## Learn More About Net Asset Value Per Share – NAVPS

-For related insight, read more about the [difference between an ETF’s NAVPS and market price](https://www.investopedia.com/ask/answers/052815/what-difference-between-etfs-net-asset-value-nav-and-its-market-price.asp).
+For related insight, read more about the [[difference between an ETF’s NAVPS and market price]](https://www.investopedia.com/ask/answers/052815/what-difference-between-etfs-net-asset-value-nav-and-its-market-price.asp).